vc64web/virtualc64web/README.md

 * free positional custom keys as button overlays (aka action buttons) which trigger an action (but no script yet)
 * zip support, and enhanced multidisk support when using zip archives
 * action script for the self composed action sequence overlay buttons
+* self designed editable javascript miniprograms which for example are able to control a game ... yes ... bots
+* Demo-Scene-Browser: v64web implements an easy browsable online interface to the CSDb scene db with lots of the cool demos

 ## next goals
-* more possible system actions in action script ...
-* cleanup and refactoring of the UI javascript code
+* polishing of the scene browser UI component ... show more infos about each entry
 * new  modern boot sequence/animation  replacing the standard emscripten visual boot code
-* javascript interface for more settings of the emulation like (greydotbugemulation, autosnapshots)
+* javascript interface for more settings of the emulation like (greydotbugemulation)
 * export/import of a complete snapshot library as one big zip file